rrobb/heartbreaker/README.md

   - Run `make all-tests` to run all available tests
   - Run `make unit-tests` to run the unit tests
   - Run `make integration-tests` to run the integration tests
+  - Run `make functional-tests` to run the functional tests

 ## Info
 The main entrypoint is through `Heartbreaker\Controllers\GameLogic->gameLoop()`.